 Printer resolution is measured in dots per inch (dpi) and refers to the smallest size dot a printing device can print.
 Generally, the more dots per inch, the finer the printed output you’ll get.
-However, image resolution (ppi) and screen frequency (lpi) generally affect the quality of the print more than printer resolution (dpi) does.
+However, image resolution (ppi) and screen frequency (lpi) generally affects the quality of the print project more than printer resolution (dpi) does.
 Most consumer grade laser and inkjet printers print at 300 dpi to 1,200 dpi.
 High-end inkjet, laser printers and imagesetters print at 1,200 to 2,400 dpi.
 Printer resolution is different from, but related to image resolution.

 What is screen frequency or line screen?

-Screen frequency (also know as screen ruling or line screen) is the number of printer dots or halftone dots per inch used to print images.
+Screen frequency (also known as screen ruling or line screen) is the number of printer dots or halftone dots per inch used to print images.
 Screen frequency is measured in lines per inch (lpi.)
 The higher the resolution of the output device (printer), the higher (finer) screen frequency you can use.
 A typical 300 dpi laser printer will produce halftones at about 50 lpi.
-Newspapers print about 85 lpi and most magazines print at 133 lpi to 150 lpi.
+Newspapers print about 85 lpi and most magazines print runs at 133 lpi to 150 lpi.

 Offset and digital printing

 image resolution = image line screen x 2